-- (1) These amounts consist of base salary deferred under the Deferred Compensation Plan in fiscal year 2018, and the value of OSUs that vested during fiscal year 2018 (the payment of which is delayed until six months after the executive's employment with the Company terminates).
-During fiscal year 2018 only Mr. Silberstein had OSUs that vested.
-Base salary deferrals for each of the NEOs to the Deferred Compensation Plan in fiscal year 2018 were as follows: Mr. Maheswaran, \$60,000; Mr. Chukwu, \$75,000; Mr. Kim, \$121,794; and Mr. Silberstein, \$54,492.
-All of these amounts have been included in the "Base Salary" column of the "Summary Compensation Table -Fiscal Year 2018" above. - (2) All of the amounts reported as "Registrant Contributions in the Last Fiscal Year" are included in the "All Other Compensation" column of the "Summary Compensation Table - Fiscal Year 2018" above. - (3) These amounts consist of earnings credited under the Deferred Compensation Plan for fiscal year 2018 with respect to deferrals made under that plan and the appreciation in value during fiscal year 2018 (after the date of vesting of the units) of OSUs.
-No portion of these earnings on deferred compensation is considered to be at above-market rates under SEC rules; thus no such earnings are included as compensation in the "Summary Compensation Table - Fiscal Year 2018" above. - (4) These amounts consist of the NEO's fiscal year-end balance under the Deferred Compensation Plan as well as the fiscal year-end value of the executive's vested OSUs (the payment of which is delayed until six months after the executive's employment with the Company terminates).
+- (1) These amounts consist of base salary deferred under the Deferred Compensation Plan in fiscal year 2019.
+Base salary deferrals for each of the NEOs to the Deferred Compensation Plan in fiscal year 2019 were as follows: Mr. Maheswaran, \$61,769; Mr. Chukwu, \$79,423; Mr. Chang, \$21,000; Mr. Kim, \$122,349; and Mr. Silberstein, \$144,062.
+All of these amounts have been included in the "Base Salary" column of the "Summary Compensation Table - Fiscal Year 2019" above. - (2) All of the amounts reported as "Registrant Contributions in the Last Fiscal Year" are included in the "All Other Compensation" column of the "Summary Compensation Table - Fiscal Year 2019" above. - (3) These amounts consist of earnings credited under the Deferred Compensation Plan for fiscal year 2019 with respect to deferrals made under that plan and the appreciation in value during fiscal year 2019 (after the date of vesting of the units) of OSUs.
+No portion of these earnings on deferred compensation is considered to be at above-market rates under SEC rules; thus no such earnings are included as compensation in the "Summary Compensation Table - Fiscal Year 2019" above. - (4) These amounts consist of the NEO's fiscal year-end balance under the Deferred Compensation Plan as well as the fiscal year-end value of the executive's vested OSUs (the payment of which is delayed until six months after the executive's employment with the Company terminates).
 Deferred Compensation Plan balances include unvested amounts attributable to the Company's contributions and earnings thereon.
-All amounts within the "Aggregate Balance at Last Fiscal Year End" column for each NEO were included in Summary Compensation Tables for previous years, to the extent the executive was named in such tables and the amounts were so required to be reported in such tables and with the value of OSUs included in the year of grant of those units based on the grant date fair value of the award. - The Deferred Compensation Plan balance for each of the NEOs at the end of fiscal year 2018 was as follows: Mr. Maheswaran, \$3,682,416; Mr. Chukwu, \$2,295,378; Mr. Kim \$2,228,793; and Mr. Silberstein, \$649,973.
-The value of vested OSUs held by each of the NEOs at the end of fiscal year 2018 was as follows: Mr. Maheswaran, \$681,615; Mr. Chukwu, \$408,240; Mr. Kim, \$404,595; and Mr. Silberstein, \$608,715.
-These values are based on a value of \$36.45 per share, which was the closing price of the Company's common stock on January 26, 2018, the last trading day of fiscal year 2018.
-Mr. Beauchamp does not hold any Executive Ownership Restricted Stock Units that were vested at the end of fiscal year 2018. - (5) Mr. Beauchamp, resident in Ontario, Canada, does not participate in the Deferred Compensation Plan and does not hold any vested OSUs as of the end of fiscal year 2018.
+All amounts within the "Aggregate Balance at Last Fiscal Year End" column for each NEO were included in Summary Compensation Tables for previous years, to the extent the executive was named in such tables and the amounts were so required to be reported in such tables and with the value of OSUs included in the year of grant of those units based on the grant date fair value of the award.

+The Deferred Compensation Plan balance for each of the NEOs at the end of fiscal year 2019 was as follows: Mr. Maheswaran, \$3,518,379; Mr. Chukwu, \$2,153,793; Mr. Chang, \$41,326; Mr. Kim \$2,185,419; and Mr. Silberstein, \$736,289.
+The value of vested OSUs held by each of the NEOs at the end of fiscal year 2019 was as follows: Mr. Maheswaran, \$930,699; Mr. Chukwu, \$557,424; Mr. Kim, \$552,447; and Mr. Silberstein, \$831,159.
+These values are based on a value of \$49.77 per share, which was the closing price of the Company's common stock on January 25, 2019, the last trading day of fiscal year 2019.